jurdendurden/Mudra/documentation/map_system_expansion.md

 # Map/Room System Expansion Summary

 ## Overview
-This document summarizes the expansion of the Mudra MUD map and room system with full 3D cartesian coordinate support.
+This document summarizes the expansion of the Mudra map and room system with full 3D cartesian coordinate support.

 ## Changes Made